wp-plugins/widgetize-pages-light/readme.txt

 6. Go to your widgets section (Appearance -> Widgets) and drop some widgets in your new sidebar

 == Changelog ==

+= 1.5 =

+Manually updating to versiion 1.5. requires deactivation of the old version first.
+If you are using the wordpress updater it will do all the job for you.
+* Updated: Activation method and replacement functionality

 = 1.4 =